 Make a copy, personalize it, and reference it every time you land a new client.
 But first, read on for more details on each step.

 If you want to streamline your workflow even more, you can automate your client onboarding.
 As we break down each step of the onboarding process, we'll offer some tips on how you can put your operation on autopilot.

 1. Send welcome documents

-This is pretty meta, but the first step in your onboarding flow is onboarding new clients.
+This is pretty meta, but the first step in your customer onboarding template is onboarding new customers.
 Kicking off the project with a warm welcome starts the relationship on a positive note and sets expectations.